Skip to Content

 Why Do Cats Bite Their Nails?
 9 Reasons You Should Know

-But it could also be a medical issue, which may require a visit to your vet.
-Either way, you’ll want to keep an eye on such behavior, as it may lead to more significant problems if ignored.
+It could also be a medical issue, which may require a visit to your vet.
+Either way, you’ll want to monitor such behavior, as it may lead to more significant problems if ignored.

 Read on to find out why cats bite their nails and when you should be concerned.